 OTP memory is the most commonly used memory for key storage.
 It uses permanently programmed memory cells to implement small memories with good security properties.
-However, fuse technology often leaves visible clues to its written state that may be observed under microscope, making them vulnerable to reverse engineering.
-In order to protect stored keys, sometimes a key encryption key (KEK) scheme is used.
+However, fuse technology often leaves visible clues to its written state that may be observed under a microscope, making them vulnerable to reverse engineering.
+To protect stored keys, sometimes a key encryption key (KEK) scheme is used.
 KEK uses another key, separate from the key to be written, to encrypt the stored keys using a crypto engine.

-PUFkeyst provide another solution for this dilemma.
-It uses the value of NeoPUF to entangle with the data itself to reach high security level without using KEK.
+PUFkeyst provides another solution for this dilemma.
+It uses the value of NeoPUF to entangle with the data itself to reach a high-security level without using KEK.
 When the secrets are injected into the device, it will be scrambled with NeoPUF to generate the unique stored secret different from the injected one.
-This will prevent against many physical attacks including decapsulation, microscope imaging, probing, etc. Moreover, due to the uniqueness of NeoPUF, the information stored inside PUFkeyst are different from chip to chip.
-It would prevent from attackers stealing the shared secret in one device and be able to hack into the whole system.
+This will prevent many physical attacks including decapsulation, microscope imaging, probing, etc. Moreover, due to the uniqueness of NeoPUF, the information stored inside PUFkeyst are different from chip to chip.
+It would prevent attackers from stealing the shared secret in one device and hack into the whole system.

-One of the most widely used secure storage method is key encryption key (KEK) scheme.
+One of the most widely used secure storage methods is the key encryption key (KEK) scheme.
 However, the question for KEK would be how to protect the key for KEK.
 This becomes an endless loop for protecting keys by adding new keys.
-On the other hand, because of the time needed for crypto engine processing, the speed for KEK is rather slow.
-When encryption is needed, the cryptographic key should be decrypted first, then the encryption process can be started.
-This is not ideal for real time encryption scenarios.
+On the other hand, because of the time needed for crypto engine processing, the speed for KEK is relatively slow.
+When encryption is required, the cryptographic key should be decrypted first, and then the encryption process can be started.
+This is not ideal for real-time encryption scenarios.

-PUFkeyst uses the value of NeoPUF to entangle with the data itself to reach a high security level without involving the use of a crypto algorithm and providing resistant to different attacks.
-It eliminates the concerns of the protection for another key, preventing from the endless keys for KEK loop while still obtain the secure storage.
-Moreover, since there is no crypto algorithm involved, it would provide a much lower power consumption and faster speeds for certain application (e.g. secure boot code storage).
+PUFkeyst uses the value of NeoPUF to entangle with the data itself to reach a high-security level without involving the use of a crypto algorithm and providing resistance to different attacks.
+It eliminates the concerns of the protection for another key, preventing the endless keys for KEK loop while still obtain secure storage.
+Moreover, since there is no crypto algorithm involved, it would provide a much lower power consumption and faster speeds for certain applications (e.g. secure boot code storage).

-Unique scramble value from chip to chip, making the stored information are independent from chip-to-chip
+Unique scramble value from chip to chip, making the stored information are independent of chip-to-chip

 The value stored inside PUFkeyst cannot be changed and deleted.

-Resistant to many physical attacks, including decapsulation, microscope imaging, probing, reverse engineering, etc.
+Resistant to many physical attacks, including decapsulation, microscope imaging, probing, and reverse engineering.